soniavaidya05/leakyemotions/docs/source/tutorials/model_wrapping.md

 ### Using the replay buffer

-By default, [SorrelModel](#sorrel.models.base_model.SorrelModel) has a replay buffer `Sorrel.buffers.ClaasyReplayBuffer` that can store up to `memory_size` states.
+By default, [SorrelModel](#sorrel.models.base_model.SorrelModel) has a replay buffer `Sorrel.buffers.Buffer` that can store up to `memory_size` states.
 This buffer can allow the model to:
 - Add states to the model's replay buffer
 - Sample minibatches from the model (e.g., for model training)
 - Get the current state (including 'stacked' frames if the model's input includes more than one frame at a time)